mayankmahajan24/QL/docs/LanguageReference.md

 - [string `key`]: accesses value at `key` of a JSON variable
     * Return type is inferred from the value in JSON.
 The type can be one of two things: a value (int, float, bool, string) and an array.
-    * QL performs static inferring when a declared variable is assigned to a json variable with bracket selectors.
-The program will check what the type of the left hand side of the assignment is and infer that the json with bracket selectors will resolve to that type.
+    * QL performs static inferring when a declared variable is assigned to a JSON variable with bracket selectors.
+The program will check what the type of the left hand side of the assignment is and infer that the JSON with bracket selectors will resolve to that type.
     <FORMATTING>
     Example of QL Code:
     `json a = json("sample.json")